|

 This is the second capital of Syria 350 km north of Damascus, and one of the oldest continuously inhabited cities in history.
 Abraham (pbuh) is said to have camped on the acropolis which, long before his time, served as the foundation of a fortress where the Aleppo citadel is standing now.
 He milked his grey cow there, hence Aleppo's name "Halab Al-Shahba".

+Ever since the 3rd millennium BC, Aleppo has been a flourishing city, with a unique strategic position.
+This position gave the city a distinctive role from the days of the Akkadian and Amorite kingdoms until modern times.
 It was the meeting point of several important commercial roads in the north.
 This enabled Aleppo to be the link in trade between Mesopotamia, the Fertile Crescent and Egypt.
 The Amorites made it their capital in the 18th century BC.
 This position also made it subject to invasions from various races; from Hittites, Egyptians, Assyrians, Persians, Greeks and Romans.
+Aleppo was prominent in the Christian era; it became a Bishopric and a huge cathedral was built in it, which is still standing.

 The conflict between Byzantium and Persia, however, resulted in the latter's occupation of Aleppo in 440 AD.
 The Persians robbed the city, burned considerable parts of it and damaged many of its features.
 Though expelled by Justinian, the Persians still threatened Aleppo and frightened its inhabitants until the Arab Islamic conquest came in 636 AD.